VU-Cog-Sci/retino_HCP/README.md

 - roi plots for of all others subject for DMN and Vision ROI are plotted with bokeh using roi_plots.py
 - summary statistics across participants are extracted in extract_sum.py
 - summary statistics per participants are extracted in extract_sum.py
-- polar angle plot for ANG using polar_plot.py
+- polar angle progression over ANG using polar_prog.py

 # TO DO
 # -----
-# 00. make sketches of figure for paper = DONE
-# 01. code launch polar progression plot
+# 01. copy dropbox notebook of eccentricity progression in aeneas file
-# 02. check summary plot use average weighted and see what is going on without threhsold on fit rsq
+# 01. check summary plot use average weighted and correct error bars and see what is going on without threhsold
-# 03. change colormap scale of eccentricity and size of roi flatmap to eye ball any progression
+# 02. make error bar for subject 999999
 # 04. change ecc plots to not have baseline and amplitude incorporated for all subjects
 # 05. change map plot to have crosses instead of circles of different size
 # 06. save individual viewers with colors changed directly to include the r2 in colors not transparency